 What this calculator does

 This tool helps roommates compare a basic equal split with a room-size split.
 It also keeps optional assumptions, such as private bathrooms, shared rooms, parking, storage, light, privacy, or awkward layouts, visible instead of hiding them inside the result.
+For a pure area-based formula, use the square-footage rent split calculator.
+If the main difference is an ensuite or private bath, review the private bathroom rent split page.

 The output is meant to support a calm discussion.
 It does not decide what is legal, morally required, or already promised in a lease or roommate agreement.